oskord-sudo/amneziawg-openwrt/README.md

 **Q: Why should I still compile the packages myself?**
 A: There are several reasons:
-1. OpenWRT supports many architectures and targets, and only the most popular ones are prebuilt.
+1. OpenWrt supports many architectures and targets, and only the most popular ones are prebuilt.
 2. It takes just a few clicks and about 20 minutes to compile binaries with your parameters.
-3. Kernel modules built for `SNAPSHOT` are only installable while the firmware `vermagic` matches.
-4. You can review all the sources and make sure there are no unexpected issues or vulnerabilities before building or deploying.
+3. You can review all the sources and make sure there are no unexpected issues or vulnerabilities before building or deploying.

 **Q: How are versions named?**
 A: Versioning follows the pattern `x.y.z` where `x` and `y` represent the current AmneziaWG version, and `z` corresponds to the YAAWG version.

 **Q: I get errors on steps `Download and prepare SDK`, `Checkout OpenWRT repository`, `Update feeds`.
 Any advice?**
-A: It looks like the OpenWRT repository went for a coffee break and is unavailable at the moment.
+A: It looks like the OpenWrt repository went for a coffee break and is unavailable at the moment.
 Try restarting the workflow in 15-40 minutes.

 ## Project description